Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/Project_Milestone_4.md

     * A garden variety user login page complete with left-float positioned infographic and a paragraph field.
     * Username text field.
     * Password text field.
-    * Hyperlink-fitted "Sign In" element for redirecting users to the login page.
+    * Route-fitted "Sign In" element for redirecting users to the login page.
-    * Create Account Button with an interactive press feature.
+    * "Create Account" Button with an interactive press feature.
   * Parameters needed for the page
      * A regex-filtered, database-verified "username" text field.
+     * A regex-filtered, database-verified "email" text field.
      * A regex-filtered, database-verified "password" text field, that changes each password character into an asterisk '*' or a similar character.
-     * A regex-filtered, database-verified "email" text field.
+     * A route-fitted "Create Account" button with interactive press feature.
   * Data needed to render the page
      *
   * Link destinations for the page